 There are a few reasons for the T5’s excellent performance.
-In addition to being a SSD, the drive uses USB 3.1 over a USB-C connection for data transfer.
+In addition to being an SSD, the drive uses USB 3.1 over a USB-C connection for data transfer.

 Other Reasons We Like the Samsung T5

-Speed is one of the reasons you’ll love the Samsung T5, but it may not be the reason you purchase it.
+Speed is one of the reasons you’ll love the Samsung T5, but it may not be the reason you purchase the portable drive.
 The simple, gorgeous metal shroud is what first caught our eye.
 Weighing in at only 51 grams and measuring 57.3 mm by 74 mm — smaller than a business card — the Samsung T5 is compact, rigid and beautiful.

 For a high-end SSD, that’s standard fare.
 There are two things that set the Samsung T5 apart.
 First, it supports Android; simply plug in the included USB-C-to-USB-C cable into your smartphone or tablet and access your storage.

-The 2.3GB transfer went smoothly, with the Extreme Portable copying everything in 16.61 seconds.
-It was only slightly slower than the Samsung T5 during this test, hovering around 143 MB/s throughout.
+The 2.3GB transfer went smoothly, with the Extreme Portable SDD copying everything in 16.61 seconds.
+It had only slightly slower transfer speeds than the Samsung T5 during this test, hovering around 143 MB/s throughout.
 Considering it’s using USB 3.1 and SATA 600, like the Samsung T5, it’s safe to say that the performance is the same.

-The SanDisk Extreme Portable could’ve taken first place based on speed and build quality.
+The SanDisk Extreme Portable SSD could’ve taken first place based on transfer speeds and build quality.
 However, the features are less impressive compared to the T5.
 Even so, it’s a fantastic external SSD that’s worthy of your attention.
-You can read more about it in our SanDisk Extreme Portable review.

 We rated the Samsung T5 first based on its overall features.
-However, on speed alone, the G-Drive Mobile SSD or SanDisk Extreme Portable could’ve taken first place.
+However, on transfer speeds alone, the G-Drive Mobile SSD or SanDisk Extreme Portable SSD could’ve taken first place.

-Sequential reads and writes were, unsurprisingly, impressive.
+Sequential read and write speeds were, unsurprisingly, impressive.
 The G-Drive Mobile SSD clocked in with a sequential read speed of 562.8 MB/s and a sequential write speed of 515.6 MB/s.

-It gets strange moving to the random reads and writes, though.
+It gets strange moving to the random read and write speeds, though.
 Our testing showed a random read speed of 177.9 MB/s and a random write speed of 170.5 MB/s during out Q8T8 test.

 Other Reasons We Like the G-Drive Mobile SSD

-There are reasons to pick the G-Drive Mobile SSD over the Samsung T5 and SanDisk Extreme Portable when it comes to features.
-Put simply, it’s built like a tank, putting even the LaCie Rugged Mini to shame (read our LaCie Rugged Mini review).
+There are reasons to pick the G-Drive Mobile SSD over the Samsung T5 and SanDisk Extreme Portable SSD when it comes to features.
+Put simply, the external drive is built like a tank, putting even the LaCie Rugged Mini portable drive to shame.

 The enclosure is IP67-rated for water and dust protection, it can handle up to 1,000 pounds of pressure and can still operate after a 10-foot drop on concrete.

 That extra protection comes with extra cost, though.
-The 2TB model is nearly $100 more than the 2TB Samsung T5.
+The is nearly $100 more than the 2TB Samsung T5.
 Additionally, the G-Drive lacks Android support.

-The G-Drive Mobile SSD is built well and performs well, but it’s lacking outside of that.
-You can learn more in our G-Technology G-Drive Mobile SSD review.
+The G-Drive Mobile SSD is built well and performs well, but the portable drive is lacking outside of that.

 We’re now out of SSD territory.
 If you’re looking to save money while still getting excellent performance on a spinning disk, the Western Digital My Book is for you.
 It’s a bulky solution, requiring its own power source and a desktop setting, but it performs better than most external HDDs.